 4. Dried fruits

 The sugar content in dried fruits can sometimes be higher than candy.
 A small box of raisins can contain as much as 25 grams of sugar.
-Dried fruits can also be easily caught between teeth, creating a breeding ground for bacteria and producing cavities.
+Dried fruits can also be easily caught on or between teeth, creating a breeding ground for bacteria and producing cavities.
 Some dried fruits can also contain added sugar.
 Be aware of dried fruits found in granola, energy bars, cakes, and cereals.

 While studies have shown that wine can improve longevity, heart health, and cholesterol levels, it’s not so good for your pearly whites.
 The acids found in both red and white wine softens tooth enamel and can lead to decay.
 Be sure to drink water after having wine, to reverse the damaging effect of the acids on your teeth.